-This easy marinated tofu will take your dinner game to the next level!
-All you need is 9 pantry staples for flavorful, crispy pan-fried tofu.
+Marinating tofu will take your dinner game to the next level!
+All you need is a handful of pantry staples for this flavorful, crispy pan-fried tofu.
+It's great in stir fries or with rice and veggies!

-Marinating tofu, as with any other protein, gives an extra kick of flavor and really takes the dish to the next level.
-This is a great recipe to try if you’re not usually a fan of tofu or if you find it boring.
+Marinating tofu, as with any other protein, gives an extra kick of flavor and really takes it to the next level.
+This is a great recipe to try if you're not usually a fan of tofu or if you find it boring.

-The best part of this marinated tofu is actually how it’s cooked.
+The best part of this recipe is actually how it's cooked.
 Pan-fry in a hot skillet for the crispiest blackened texture combined with a soft and flavorful inside.
+It is so delicious!

 Ingredients and substitutions